 A89.
 The clinician will have to speak with the physician who must make the determination as to whether a specific lesion is a diabetic ulcer, a pressure ulcer, stasis ulcer, or other lesion.
-There are some very unique coding issues to consider for ulcers in diabetic patients (vs. ulcers in non-diabetic patients), and the physician should be aware of these in his/her contact with the patient.
+There are some very unique coding issues to consider for ulcers in diabetic patients (vs. ulcers in nondiabetic patients), and the physician should be aware of these in his/her contact with the patient.
 In responding to the OASIS items, an ulcer diagnosed by the physician as a diabetic ulcer would be considered a lesion (respond "Yes" to M1350, if it will receive clinical intervention and was not reported in one of the prior OASIS wound items), but it would not be considered a pressure ulcer or a stasis ulcer.

 Q89.1.
 M1306-M1340.
 If a pressure ulcer or a burn is covered with a skin graft, does it become a surgical wound?
-[Q&A ADDED 08/07; Previously CMS OCCB 07/06 Q&A #23]
+[Q&A EDITED 10/16; Previously CMS Qtrly Q&A 10/16 #12; Q&A ADDED 08/07; Previously CMS OCCB 07/06 Q&A #23]

 A89.1.
-No, covering a pressure ulcer with a skin graft does not change it to a surgical wound.
-It remains a pressure ulcer.
-Applying a skin graft to a burn does not become a surgical wound.
-The burn remains a skin lesion, with details captured in the comprehensive assessment.
-In either case, a donor site, until healed, would be considered a surgical wound.
+Yes, covering a pressure ulcer with a skin graft changes it from a pressure ulcer to a surgical wound.
+Applying a skin graft to a burn results in a surgical wound.
+In either case, a donor site, until healed, would also be considered a surgical wound.